 Since its launch in January 2010, the Mormon Women Project accomplished the following:

-• Interviewed women from Korea, France, South Africa, Ghana, England, Ireland, the West Bank, Russia, Hungary, Romania, Rwanda, India and Venezuela.
+• Interviewed women from Korea, France, South Africa, Ghana, England, Ireland, the West Bank, Russia, Hungary, Romania, Rwanda, India, Venezuela as well as a dozen other countries.

 • Produced four videos in which women answer questions such as, “What is womanhood to you?” and “When did you first know you had a testimony?”